If you want this solved immediately, call NetDocuments Tech Support, and they can jump on your pc and fix the issue: 801.226.6882

 In your system tray, verify that you see the nd icon

 If this icon is missing, please restart your pc.
-If the icon still doesn’t appear after restarting your PC, ndOffice isn’t installed correctly on your PC.
+If the icon still doesn’t appear after restarting your PC, ndOffice isn’t installed correctly.

 Click Here to install ndOffice: https://apps.netdocuments.com/apps/ndOffice/ndOfficeSetup.exe